-- a) When the ball is live a batter, batter-runner or runner will be declared out when they deliberately wear a helmet improperly or deliberately remove the helmet during a live ball play, other than a home run over the fence.
-Calling a batter-runner or runner out for deliberately removing their helmet does not cancel any force play situation, however, if a helmet is accidentally dislodged from its proper place on a batter, batter-runner or runner, there is no penalty for the helmet being accidentally dislodged. - b) when the ball is dead, a runner must return to base last touched at the time of contact: - When a thrown ball or batted ball makes contact with the deliberately removed helmet or a fielder comes into contact with the deliberately removed helmet while attempting to make a play.
+a) When the ball is live, a batter, batter-runner or runner will be declared out when they deliberately wear a helmet improperly or deliberately remove the helmet during a live ball play, other than a home run over the fence.
+Calling a batter-runner or runner out for deliberately removing their helmet does not cancel any force play situation; however, if a helmet is accidentally dislodged from its proper place on a batter, batterrunner or runner, there is no penalty.

-ii.
-When a batted or thrown ball contacts the accidentally dislodged helmet and this contact interferes with the play being made or; when a defensive player comes into contact with the helmet while it is on the ground and this contact prevents them from making a play and the batter-runner, or runner who was wearing the helmet that was accidentally dislodged is out, even if they have scored.
+- b) The ball is dead and a runner must return to base last touched at the time of contact: - when a thrown ball or batted ball makes contact with the deliberately removed helmet or a fielder comes into contact with the deliberately removed helmet while attempting to make a play; or - ii. when a thrown or batted ball contacts the accidentally dislodged helmet and this contact interferes with the play being made; or when a defensive player comes into contact with the helmet while it is on the ground and this contact prevents them from making a play and the batter-runner, or runner who was wearing the helmet that was accidentally dislodged is out, even if they have scored.
 The run is nullified.